From seed to market, transforming agriculture in Ethiopia

 The impact of new planting practices for Tef, used to make injera, a soft bread and staple Ethiopian food, is a case in point.

 “We introduced a new way of planting Tef that reduces the seeding rate and introduces new varieties,” Bomba said.
-“This boosted yields by a minimum of 30 percent, and in some cases over 100 percent.
-Having started with just two farmers, this year we’re moving up to two million.”
+“This boosted yields by a minimum of 30 percent, and in some cases over 100 percent.”
+1.3 million Tef farmers adopted the technology and national productivity has increased by 44%.

 Working well together